General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 UK nationals require a valid passport, but no visa is required for a stay of up to 90 days for British Citizens, British Overseas Territories Citizens and British Overseas Citizens; and 30 days for British Nationals (Overseas).

 Australians require a valid passport, but no visa is required for stays of up to 90 days.
-However, Australians are required to pay a reciprocity fee in advance online and present the receipt of this payment upon arrival.
-The fee is liable to change at any time.

 South African nationals must hold a valid passport, but no visa is required for a maximum stay of up to 90 days.

 Irish nationals require a valid passport, but no visa is required for a stay of up to 90 days.